-This past year was a particularly tough year for me losing four close family members including my dad.
+A few years back was a particularly tough year for me losing four close family members, including my dad.
 Most people associate grieving strictly with death.
-On the contrary death just tops the list of the many life events we typically need to grieve from.
-Out of the top fifty reasons to grieve list, over a third of them, can be associated with work.
+On the contrary, death just tops the list of the many life events we typically need to grieve for.
+In the “top fifty reasons to grieve” list, over a third of them can be associated with work.
 Here are a few:

 - Having to let an employee go